Introducing the prophets

 The prophets, bearing in mind the loose working definition in the Preface, were a rather eclectic lot and while there may be common characteristics among the many we come across when reading the Bible there were huge variations too.
 They come from all walks of life and comprised a wide range of characters and temperaments.
 While there were wide variations in their message, a common theme was God’s holiness and justice as well as His love and mercy.
 While they prophesied primarily to Judah and Israel, there were important messages for the surrounding nations too.
 While not quite going along with the list provided in the Talmud (48 male and 7 female), the central text of Rabbinic Judaism and the primary source of Jewish religious law and Jewish theology, as to who the prophets of the Old Testament were, it a useful check in identifying the prophets we need to discuss.
 A few from their list have been rejected as not meeting the criteria set out in the Preface, and a few not on their list have been added.
 When it comes to the New Testament, there were few named prophets, although given the extent of the gift usage, there were many more unnamed or unknown.
 The role of the NT prophet changed from mainly prophesying to nations to that of building up the Church.
 One important observation is that as far as the Bible goes, the message of the prophets is generally a lot more important than their lives, and it is hardly surprising that in most cases we know so little about them.

-The same application is true concerning the Second (yet to happen) coming of the Messiah, which is spoken about in several places in the Old Testament and referred to in several places in the New, especially the book of Revelation.
+The same application is true concerning the Second (yet to happen) coming of the Messiah, which is spoken about many times in the Old Testament and referred to in several places in the New, especially the book of Revelation.
 This is for some the main interest when it comes to the prophets of the Bible.
-Yet for others these texts, of which there are many, are rather dismissed.
+Yet for others such texts, of which there are many, are rather dismissed.
 Often this is to do with how those who interpret and expound the scriptures view them.
 The author has little doubt that Israel has NOT been replaced by the Church, that Jesus will personally return to the earth, there will be a literal millennium yet to take place, and unless it is clear that this is not the case, prophecies need to be interpreted literally, but recognise many Christians do not hold those positions.
-But it is what will determine our approach.
-But as with all things, balance is needed and, in first fourteen chapters especially, when the subject of unfulfilled prophecy does inevitably arise, it will be discussed more from the perspective of how it was understood at the time and will be light on trying to apply this to current events, mindful that good and learned men have got it very wrong in the past when attempting to do so.
-In the last two chapters, in tying up loose ends, we will explore what to expect in the last days as relating to these prophecies.
+But this is what will determine our approach.
+And as with all things, balance is needed and, in first fourteen chapters especially, when the subject of unfulfilled prophecy does inevitably arise, it will be discussed more from the perspective of how it was understood at the time and will be light when trying to apply this to current events, mindful that good and learned men have got it very wrong in the past when attempting to do so.
+In the last of the planned chapters, we will explore what we might expect in the last days as relating to these prophecies.

-While it is not the intention to dismiss altogether those whose understanding of Bible prophecy, anything from there and then to an undefined future, differs from our own, one is mindful there are those who don’t take what the prophets said as true or divinely inspired, often not believing the events they wrote about actually took place and when it comes to actual prophecies that took place these were not made at the time when the prophets lived (for how could they have known), and were added later.
+While it is not the intention to dismiss altogether those whose understanding of Bible prophecy differs from that of the author, one is mindful there are those who don’t take what the prophets said as true, divinely inspired or to be taken literally, often not believing the events they wrote have or would take place and when it comes to actual prophecies these were not made at the time when the prophets lived (for how could they have known), and were added later.
 Several of the prophets, especially those dealing with miracles or prophecies fulfilled a lot later, fall into that category.
-This is NOT the approach taken in this book, which is what was written about actually took place at the time, including the prophecies, as detailed in the Bible.
+This is NOT the approach taken in this book, which is what was prophesied in the Bible either took place at the time or, as would become evident, there is a future fulfilment, to be taken literally.
 Many books have been written on interpreting the prophets and apologetics.
 If readers are interested in the rationale, they need to refer to these.
 As far as this book is concerned, while not beyond explaining why the author believes as he does, it is written based on the belief that what took place was how the Bible described it.

-Before moving on to consider further background (chapters 2 and 3) and then onto each individual prophet that is deemed to be such (in the authors opinion), there is more general stuff that applies and given its importance needs to be first reflected on, which we will return to when we wind up in the final chapter.
+Before moving on to consider further background (Chapters 2 and 3) and then onto each individual prophet that is deemed to be such (in the authors opinion), there is more general stuff that applies and given its importance needs to be reflected on, which we will return to when we wind up in the final chapters.